 - Enable Autopay: 72 hours (Autopay will run 72 hours after the invoice is sent)

-- Update the Payment Instructions to inform bidders that Autopay is being utilized for the event.
+- Update the Payment Instructions field to inform bidders that Autopay is being utilized for the event.

 Please note, re-sending an invoice before Autopay runs will restart the 24/72 hour Autopay "clock" for that invoice.